-C: In a misdeal, the re-deal is an exact re-play: the button does not move, no new players are seated, and limits stay the same.
-Cards are dealt to players on penalty or not at their seats for the original deal (Rule 30), then their hands are killed.
-The original deal and re-deal count as one hand for a player on penalty, not two.
+C: In misdeals, the re-deal is an exact re-play: the button doesn't move, no new players are seated, limits stay the same.
+Cards are dealt to players who were dealt-in but not at their seats for the original deal and they can play the re-deal (Rule 30).
+Players on penalty who were originally dealt-in will receive cards then their hands are killed.
+The original deal and re-deal count as 1 hand for a player on penalty, not 2.

-D: Once substantial action occurs a misdeal cannot be declared; the hand must proceed (See Rule 36).
+D: Once substantial action occurs (see Rule 36) a misdeal cannot be declared; the hand must proceed unless the deck is fouled.
+Non-standard cards found after SA are treated as scraps of paper (exception: fouled decks).

-E: Fouled decks will be as defined by local gaming regulations and house policy.
+E: Fouled decks.
+If 2 or more cards of the same suit and rank are found, the deck is fouled.
+Other fouled deck conditions may be defined by local gaming regulations and house policy.
 If a fouled deck is discovered, regardless of SA, play will stop and all bets will be returned.
 Once a hand concludes, the right to dispute based on a fouled deck ends according to Rule 22.